ziyanzzhu/HubbardNet/README.md

 # HubbardNet: efficient predictions of the Bose-Hubbard Model Spectrum with Deep Neural Networks

+All scripts have been tested on Google Colab (have options for both CPU/GPU).
+Can also be run locally.

 ## Citation
 For reference of the `HubbardNet` model, please see and cite the following manuscript: